Updated December 30, 2019

 If this list of craft beer breweries in the U.S. appeals to you, you might like this (especially if you’re also a fan of good wine!):

-Which is your favorite craft beer?
+Which is your favorite of the craft beer breweries?
 We’d like to know.